 The others want us to have a goal they chose for us.
 We don't.

-It's misleading to frame a choice as something in which people do not modify the frame in which choice occurs.
+It's misleading to frame a choice as something in which people cannot modify the frame in which choice occurs.

 This is even more important when we look at the moltitudes and what is called history: history has no goal.
 Humankind has no goal.
 It is experimenting with the planet as the baby with the plate.

 Risking at every step to waste everything.